Two gangs fight over a medieval village in Japan. But, the villagers...

 The morning sun sent its beams through the torn paper covering the door of the insignificant shrine.
 The dust diffused rays revealed a vagrant sleeping on his back.
 One of them shone on his grimy face.
-Rubbing his eyes with his knuckles, he sat up and with a groan stretched his arms and legs.
+Rubbing his eyes with his knuckles, and with a groan he sat up to stretch his arms and legs.
 He stood, picked up his sword and spear, and contemplated how he would get his stomach to cease growling.

 He stepped out into the forest and followed a narrow path that meandered down into farmland.
 A village in the distance promised a chance for food.
 Halfway there, he walked past a farmer tilling his field who upon seeing him, jumped up from his exertions and ran to the village shouting, “A brigand is coming!”